Human Thinking under Plural LLM Assistance: Mathematical Problem Solving and Open-Ended Writing: Experiment-2: Co-Writing with LLM Collaborators

 \subsubsection{Task}

-We selected argumentative and creative writing prompts from the New York Times Student Opinion series \cite{lee2022coauthor}, choosing topics that are sufficiently open to allow diverse responses while remaining accessible regardless of background (e.g., \textit{``In your opinion, what are the most important things students should learn at school?''} for argumentative; see Appendix for full prompt set).
-We assembled a pool of 3 prompts for each essay type, with each participant randomly assigned one prompt from each type.
+We selected argumentative and creative writing prompts from the New York Times Student Opinion series \cite{lee2022coauthor}, choosing topics that are sufficiently open to allow diverse responses while remaining accessible regardless of background (e.g., \textit{``In your opinion, what are the most important things students should learn at school?''} for argumentative).
+We pooled 3 prompts for each essay type, with each participant randomly assigned one prompt from each type.
 Participants spent at least 5 minutes per essay.